 The main advantages to a DUI blood test are that:

 - A blood sample allows a more accurate assessment of BAC than a breath same.
-This can be useful when someone is very close to the legal limit).
+This can be useful when you are very close to the legal limit).

-- Part of the blood sample can be saved and independently tested by a lab of the driver’s choosing.
+- Part of the blood sample can be saved and independently tested by a lab of your choosing.
 Breath samples are not preserved.

-The one advantage to refusing a chemical test is that there will be no way to prove the driver’s BAC.
+The one advantage to refusing a chemical test is that there will be no way to prove your BAC.
 This can be useful to avoid a criminal prosecution for drunk driving.

-The prosecution will have to prove guilt by showing that the defendant’s driving was actually impaired by alcohol and/or drugs.
+The prosecution will have to prove guilt by showing that your driving was actually impaired by alcohol and/or drugs.

-But… a refusal to take a chemical test is itself admissible as evidence of guilt.21 (Note that this does not apply to a PAS test unless the driver is under 21 or on DUI probation).22
+However… a refusal to take a chemical test is itself admissible as evidence of guilt.21 (Note that this does not apply to a PAS test unless you are under 21 or on DUI probation).22

-And the driver faces consequences for test refusal, including:
+Plus you face consequences for the test refusal, including:

-- Automatic suspension of the driver’s license by the California DMV for at least one year,
+- Automatic suspension of your driver’s license by the California DMV for at least one year,

-- Additional time in jail if the driver is ultimately convicted of driving under the influence, and
+- Additional time in jail if you are ultimately convicted of driving under the influence, and

-- Nine months of California DUI school (instead of the usual three months) if the driver is nevertheless convicted.23
+- Nine months of California DUI school (instead of the usual three months) if you are nevertheless convicted.23